-2021 will be an exciting time for B2B healthcare startups and service companies, as this year is expected to usher in a number of new technologies and innovations.
+2021 has ushered in a number of new B2B healthcare marketing trends for healthcare startups and service companies.
 According to CB Insights, there are over 12,000 health tech startups catering to the healthcare industry across the globe and that number is increasing rapidly.

-According to a study by Deloitte, a professional services firm, the global healthcare technology industry is now worth $300 billion and is expected to continue to grow at a rate of 12% a year.
-By the end of 2021, the healthcare industry itself will be worth an estimated $6 trillion and the marketing and technology budget totals will be approaching $160 billion.
+Deloitte estimates the global healthcare technology industry is now worth $300 billion and is expected to continue to grow at a rate of 12% a year.
+By the end of 2021, the healthcare industry itself will be worth an estimated $6 trillion.
 This means there is a lot of opportunity for healthcare technology, SaaS, and services companies to take advantage of those budgets.

 Growth in Healthcare Account-Based Marketing (ABM)